Rich Amiri – “Grit & Grace” review

 Rich Amiri – “Evolution” review

 Rich Amiri is an 18 year old recording artist from Boston, Massachusetts who’s been turning heads since the fall of 2021 off the strength of his debut EP Ethereal.
-He would go on to follow it up with 6 more EPs before signing to Internet Money Records not too long ago.
+The 4ersona member would go on to follow it up with 6 more EPs before signing to Internet Money Records not too long ago.
 So considering a new label deal, it’s only right for Amiri to shake things up harder than normal in the form of a 12-track/25 minute full-length debut.

 “Mention” is a spacey trap opener produced by Taz Taylor, Nick Mira & Rio Leyva referring to himself as a top dog & telling this chick he genuinely loves her whereas “Don’t Feel Ya” works in some synths & hi-hats talking about drawing a million as well as being the one taking risks whippin’ bricks.
 “Best Friend” keeps things in atmospheric trap territory detailing a hoe trying hard to get close to him just before the wavy “Friend of Mine” talks about hitting the lottery.